-So!
-Here are my Five Questions you actually need to ask your wedding photographer!
+Here are the real Five Questions you need to ask your wedding photographer!

 This is so important for everyone to ask, which is why it’s at the top of my list!
 Whether your budget is $1,000 or 10,000 for a wedding photographer – you NEED to see a full gallery from your short list of prospective photographers.
 Seeing a full day – not a portfolio of greatest hits, not the sunset portraits where the lighting is perfect, and not a styled shoot or set up fake wedding, but everything that a past couple received – is ideal for setting the right expectations.
 Some photographers struggle with cramped or dark prep rooms, blank canvases, or dark outdoor or indoor receptions and you will learn a lot about what your wedding photos could look like by checking out a full gallery.
 And it’s the best way to judge if a photographer is a seasoned professional – by their images, not the numbers.
 Anyone who won’t show you a full gallery is probably not experienced and should be avoided!
 This is especially important if you are considering hiring a friend or acquaintance – but more on that later**.